Thursday, June 30, 2016

 Cook partially excused Ogulewicz and his colleagues from having a significant role in causing the crisis.
 Although he suggested that the City Council should have exercised a more aggressive oversight role, he acknowledged that there were legitimate reasons why that did not occur.
 “It had not been until December 1988 and January 1989 that the public and most City officials were aware that there were any major problems.”
 Cook wrote.
 “Indeed during the fall and into the early winter of 1988, the financial officers of the City had been presenting reassuring projections."
 In other words, the City Council couldn’t be expected to carry out its oversight functions while it was being completely misled by those in charge of the city’s finances.
 Again, no names were mentioned, but every reader knew that Cook was referring to Richard Neal and his advisers Henry Piechota and Joseph Dougherty.

 Nor would Cook allow Neal to hide behind his fiscal advisers.
 “While the Auditor performs a critical role in the municipality’s fiscal operations,” Cook wrote, “that role does not carry with it major policy-making responsibilities.
-In a “strong mayor” form of government such as exists in Springfield, this role, within the executive branch, RESIDES IN THE MAYOR.
-The Auditor, and indeed all other department heads, are expected, with limited exceptions to carry out THE MAYOR’S DECISIONS (capitals added).”
+In a “strong mayor” form of government such as exists in Springfield, this role, within the executive branch, resides in the mayor.
+The Auditor, and indeed all other department heads, are expected, with limited exceptions to carry out the mayor's decisions.
 One by one, Cook was stripping away Neal’s excuses, leaving him nowhere to hide.

 But that wasn’t the worst of it.
 Cook then went on to plainly state that the Neal Administration had been guilty of violating state laws.
 This was an accusation that Vinnie DiMonaco had made over the funding for Springfield Central, and what Mitch had complained about in the MOCA controversy and the unexpected firing of summer help.
 Vinnie had described Neal’s appropriation process as “half-ass backward,” but using more subtle terms Cook stated that “the city of Springfield routinely, and with the concurrence of the City’s financial officers . . . spent large sums without appropriation.”
 Refusing to go very deep into this political and legal minefield, Cook simply dryly recommended, “Immediate compliance with the General Laws should be established.”

-One might have thought that such a completely devastating indictment of city government would have inspired shouts of anger from outraged taxpayers.
-And perhaps it might have, if the public had ever read it.
+One might have thought that such a devastating indictment of city government would have inspired shouts of anger from outraged taxpayers.
+And perhaps it might have, if the public had ever read the report.
 Unfortunately, the media accounts, particularly in the Springfield Newspapers, focused only on the recommended reforms in the report, conveniently overlooking the far more serious implications of exactly why such reforms were necessary.
-Indeed, much of the material reprinted here from the Cook Report is being presented to the public for the first time in this chronicle.
+Indeed, much of the material reprinted here from the Cook Report is being presented to the public for the first time in this Chronicle.

 Neal's excuses were lame, but still necessary if every attempt was to be made by the newspapers and other establishment voices to protect their pet congressman.
 Long before the presidency of Bill Clinton, the Neal camp had discovered and were practicing the Clintonian methods of defense: deny everything, volunteer nothing and say anything necessary in your own defense, however absurd, as long as it confuses and distracts.
 Indeed the Neal people would soon adapt a forth pillar of Clintonism as well - destruction of your enemies.